elephantscale/es-training-new/deep-learning/generic/DL-Loss-Functions.md

 `MSE = (4  + 1 + 1 + 9 + 9)/5 = 24 / 5 = 4.2`

 - Properties
-    - Can be sensitive to outliers
-    - Predictions that deviate a lot from actual values are penalized heavily
+    - Can be sensitive to outliers; predictions that deviate a lot from actual values are penalized heavily
     - Easy to calculate gradients (fast)